LindsaySummers/Assessment/README.md

 >(Rename) I renamed the current worksheet to "2010"
 >(Repeat) I repeated these steps exactly for the 2015 data

-### ★ “Froze” the Top Six Panes
+### ★ “Freeze” the Top Six Panes
+>***VIEW >> FREEZE PANES***
 >By clicking on A7 - The first column, so that no columns before are affected, and the 7th row, so that the first 6 rows "Freeze"
 >I froze them so that data can sort without sorting the column headers.
 >Sorted this new column of last digits, 0-9, and then non-numbers at the bottom.
+>Repeat steps for both spreadsheets

 ### ★ Insert Column with Formula
 >***=MID(D7,5,1)***
 >Returns exactly the last character of the 5-digit zip code string (and if the zip code does not have 5 characters, then it returns nothing – which is good to double check any errors as to why there is not a 5-digit zip code)
 >(continued for entire column, as the note applies above)

-### ★ Filtered and Deleted 3's, 5's, and 7's
+### ★ Filter & Delete 3's, 5's, and 7's
+>Highlight row 6 (since those are the header titles to our columns)
+>***DATA >> FILTER***
+>Now each column can be Filtered (good for later use)
->Filtered the data by new column so that only “3” entries showed – then deleted all.
+>Filtered the data in the new column so that only “3” entries showed
+>Then, deleted all rows with "3" entries
->Repeated filtering and deleting for 5 and 7 as well.
+>Repeated filtering and deleting rows for 5s and 7s as well.
+>**NOTE:** Click on the first row, and then to highlight all row quickly (instead of scrolling down), CTRL+SHIFT+DownArrow
+>**NOTE:** To make sure all 3's (for example) were deleted, you should NOT see "3" as a choice in your Filter-Menu from now on.

 ### ★ Insert Another Column with Formula
+>(Next to the "School Type" Column)
 >***=ISNUMBER(SEARCH("foreign",F7))***
->This checks to see which schools are “foreign” institutions.
+>This checks to see which schools are “foreign” institutions and will return a simple "TRUE" or "FALSE".

+### ★ Filter & Delete Foreign Institutions
+>Filter this new column so that you see only "TRUE" (which means, "yes, it is TRUE that this is a foreign institution")
+>Delete all rows with "TRUE"

+**NOTE:** Repeat all of these steps again for other data set as well!

 ----------
-# QUESTION 1 (*ANSWER=1*)
+### QUESTION 1: Consider all of the schools that disbursed a total of greater than or equal to $2,000 and less than $9,500 in loans for the time period reported on the spreadsheets provided (i.e. quarter 1).
+How many more schools met this criteria in 2015 than in 2010?
+#*ANSWER=1*d

+***NOTE:** Before beginning, hold down CTRL and click on the other tab (the other spreadsheet of the other data set).
+This will highlight BOTH tab so that you can work with both data sets at once and save you half the amount of time.
+If you're wondering why I didn't do this before, it's because entries were being deleted...
+So to be on the save side, I thought it was best to work with each data set separately.
+HOWEVER, now that we're not deleting, AND both worksheets are set up with the exact same columns, we most certainly can use this shortcut!*

-### ★ Insert Column with Formula
+### ★ Insert Columns with Formula
+>(Next to ALL the "$ of Disbursements" Columns for each type of loan:
+>Note, that there are 6:
+>(1) DL SUBSIDIZED- UNDERGRADUATE
+>(2) DL SUBSIDIZED- GRADUATE
+>(3) DL UNSUBSIDIZED- UNDERGRADUATE
+>(4) DL UNSUBSIDIZED- GRADUATE
+>(5) DL PARENT PLUS
+>(6) DL GRAD PLUS
+>
+>In the newly added columns, this formula:
 >***=IF(ISNUMBER(SEARCH("-",O7))=TRUE,0,O7)***
->The formula checked the column next to it (“$ of Disbursements”) to see if there is a “-“ which denotes no money, and returns a “0” (zero) instead.
+>The formula checks the column next to it (“$ of Disbursements”) to see if there is a “-“ which denotes no money, and returns a “0” (zero) instead.
 If there are only numbers in the cell, and no “-” (which denotes any money value), then it returns that money value.
 I did this only to correct the dash “-“ into a numeric value in order to use it in an addition formula.
 >I did this 6 times for the 2010-2011 data and for the 2015-2016 data (at the same time, by highlight both worksheets at once), in order to derive the sum of $ disbursements.

 ### ★ Is the Sum Between $2000-$9500?
+>Insert another column on the left side of the all the loans with formula:
 >***=IF(AND(I7>=2000,I7<9500),"yes","no")***
 >Once I had the sum, I then used a conditional statement to determine if the sum fell between $2000 (or equal to) and $9500, with a simple “yes” or “no”